-UPDATED 1/14/2022: The CDC has provided updated information on what types of masks to wear and how to improve how your mask fits.
+UPDATED 1/14/2022: The CDC has provided updated information on what types of masks to wear.

 The Centers for Disease Control and Prevention (CDC) recommends wearing masks in public settings, such as grocery stores and pharmacies, and when around people who do not live in your household.
 The CDC provides guidance in the Masks section on their website.